APFC Coin Is Now Available for Trading on LBank Exchange

 About APFC Token

-Based on ERC20, APFC has a total supply of 1 billion (i.e. 1,000,000,000).
+Based on ERC20, APFC has a total supply of 250 million (i.e. 250,000,000).
 APFC token distribution is as follows: 50% for ICO, 20% for APF Group reserves, 15% for team and advisors, 10% for partnerships and ecosystem development, and 5% for marketing and community incentives.
 The APFC token is poised for its debut on LBank Exchange at 10:00 UTC on June 27, 2024.
 Investors who are interested in APFC can easily buy and sell on LBank Exchange now.

 Learn More about APFC Token: